p2irc/deepplantphenomics/README.md

 2. `git clone https://github.com/p2irc/deepplantphenomics.git`
 3. `pip install ./deepplantphenomics`

-## Downloading Pre-trained Networks

-The package uses [Git Large File Storage](https://git-lfs.github.com/) (git-lfs) to handle the saved network states included in this repository, as they can sometimes be very large.

-If you had git-lfs installed when you installed the packages, then you automatically downloaded the saved networks.
-If you want to download the states after installing the package, install git-lfs and then run the following inside of the top level `deepplantphenomics` folder:
-1. ``git lfs fetch``
-2. ``git lfs pull``
-3. ``pip install --upgrade .``

 ## Contributing

 Contributions are always welcome.
 If you would like to make a contribution, please fork from the develop branch.